elainechan01/the-aws-cloud-conjurer/README.md

 # The AWS Cloud Conjurer
 ## Getting the Machine Part
 Welcome magicians!
-If you came from playing the game (), please read the following instructions _in sequence_.
+If you came from playing the (game)[https://elainechan01.itch.io/the-aws-cloud-conjurer], please read the following instructions _in sequence_.

 ### Part 1
 This is for the **host**!
 Feel free to share your screen for this part so the team can all learn together.